shelt/AurOracle/README.md

 ---|---
 `--number`  | Number of courses you are taking `--term`    | The term in which you are taking them. (ex. fall15, winter16, summer16, fal16) `--must`    | The courses you must take.
-Obviously shouldn't be larger than n.
+Obviously shouldn't be larger than `--number` value.
 `--would`   | The courses you would take as electives.
 `--offline` | If this argument is provided, offline mode is enabled.
 See the source for more info.
 `--earliest`| The earliest time you could stand being in class at.
 (Format: "10:00 PM")